Zonta International: Ending Child Marriage

 Zonta International began a commitment to work through its branches throughout the world to End Child Marriage.
 It has been a committed supporter to the UNFPA-UNICEF Global Program to End Child Marriage.
 Zonta USA and UNICEF USA have a Public Service program.
 Stopchildmarriages.org to educate citizens the USA about the prevalence of child marriage, in collaboration with the non profit Unchained at Last.
 In addition, Zonta USA sits on the Steering committee of the National Coalition to End Child Marriage in the United States.

 Zonta Says NO - Ending Violence Against Women

 Since 2012, Zonta has expanded its international Campaign, Zonta Says NO, an international campaign to raise awareness of and increase actions to end violence against women and girls around the world.
 This signature campaign features actions to prevent and end violence against women and girls in the communities of Zonta International’s more than 62 countries worldwide.

 Over the past five years Zonta has contributed more than USD 3 million towards UN Women efforts to end violence against women and girls around the world.

-“Around the world, foundations and businesses are prioritizing efforts to advance gender equality and women’s rights for they recognize that this is the key to development.
-Zonta International’s support on this front is exemplary,” said Lakshmi Puri, Deputy Executive Director of UN Women.
-“Zonta’s partnership with UN Women comes as a result of their long and solid history in the global effort to end violence against women and girls.
-Their support of programmes being implemented by UN Women and the UN Trust Fund to End Violence against Women has made an enormous impact on the safety of women and girls in many countries.”
 Zonta International joined forces with UN women to End Violence Against women thru their Safe Cities projects.